 Near Toomsuba in Lauderdale County, Mississippi — The American South (East South Central)

 Topics.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Settlements & Settlers • War, US Civil.
-A significant historical year for this entry is 1838.
+This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Native Americans • Settlements & Settlers.
+A significant historical year for this entry is 1832.

 Location.
-32° 22.628′ N, 88° 25.813′ W. Marker is near Toomsuba, Mississippi, in Lauderdale County.
-Marker is at the intersection of Kewanee Road and Salem Church Road, on the right when traveling north on Kewanee Road.
-The marker is located in front of the church.
+32° 23.183′ N, 88° 31.07′ W. Marker is near Toomsuba, Mississippi, in Lauderdale County.
+Marker is on KOA Campground Road 1˝ miles west of Will Garrett Road, on the right when traveling west.
+The marker is located along the road at an intersection with a private road.
 Touch for map.
-Marker Touch for directions.
+Marker is at or near this postal address: 3658 KOA Campground Road, Meridian MS 39301, United States of America.
+Touch for directions.